Rian-Pinas/Rian-Pinas/README.md

 ## Hi there 👋

+## My name is Rian Pinas, and I'm a Control and Automation Engineering student

+## Languages: C++, Java, Python.

 <!--
 **Rian-Pinas/Rian-Pinas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.